niteshkumar257/HypergoAssignment/Readme.md

 #### Ui plot for the Stocks
-I did able to store multiple days stock so ,I am not able to make a route to send json data from handling graph of stocks with respect to time
+I did not able to store multiple days stock so ,I am not able to make a route to send json data from handling graph of stocks with respect to time

 #### Implemented caching using reddis ,reddis implemented code is in the caching branch I did not merge that to main because somewhat it is breaking in the production as the hosted the code in render.com